khalid-el-masnaoui/PHP-Notes/CONFIGURATIONS.md

 **max_execution_time**

 Determine a script’s maximum running time.
 You can change the default 30-second maximum execution time to any value, but setting it too high might cause performance issues.

+**max_input_time**

+Set how long a script can parse data collected from HTML forms on your site using a POST or GET method].
+The more data your site collects, the higher the **max_input_time** value should be.

+**upload_temp_dir**

+Specify the temporary directory for storing uploaded files.
+All users should be able to write in the specified directory, or PHP will use the system’s default.

+**realpath_cache_ttl**

+Set the duration for your system to cache the realpath information.
+We recommend increasing the value for systems with rarely changing files.

+**arg_separator.output**

+Use this data-handling directive to separate arguments in PHP-generated URLs.
+Its default value is an ampersand (**&**).